Psychological therapies with children, young people, and families

 Masters level course.
 Students may exit after one year with a

 Diploma (PgDip).
-Please note that students will only be qualified as a child and adolescent psychodynamic psychotherapist if they complete the full two years.
+Please note that students will only be qualified as a child and adolescent psychodynamic psychotherapist if they complete the full two years, along with all the required clinical work.

 This course will train you to work therapeutically in child mental health settings with children, parents, young people and families.
 It will provide foundations in developmental theory, key presenting issues in CAMHS, and give you an understanding of psychoanalytic, systemic and other evidence-based modalities.